 But a lot has changed with Astro since it was first announced, and it’s gotten some new competition in the form of EBO X. Here’s a look at everything we know about Astro, including how you can get your hands on it and add it to your home.

-Amazon calls Astro a “home robot.”
+Amazon calls Astro a “household robot.”
 This little device is designed to be an assistant throughout the home, helping with everything from home security to carrying cargo.
-It has no arms but does come with a cargo bin.
+It has no arms, but does come with a cargo bin.
 Users can place an item in the bin (or in one of the accessories, like a cup holder — sold separately, of course) and ask Astro to take the item to another member of the home.
 Thanks to facial recognition features, Astro can be taught to distinguish different family members from one another.
-If your spouse asks for a beer while watching the football game, just pass one to Astro and let it handle it.
+If your spouse asks for a beer while watching the football game, just pass one to Astro and let it handle the job.

 Astro is primarily designed to be a security measure within the home.
 Its powerful security features allow it to watch out for potential trouble inside your home, even without your input.
 Astro can autonomously patrol your home and investigate unusual events.
 It picks up on these events through motion and sound detection.
 For example, it utilizes the same features as Alexa Guard.
 If Astro detects the sound of breaking glass or a beeping fire alarm, it can go investigate.